AmryAnn/anpaFinder/README.md

 - A list of all improper/proper anagrams for each parsed word.
 - Any palindromes that were parsed.

+Future Features:
+- More organized output - Results in dictionary form saved to a file in addition to being printed to the terminal.
+- Improved text clean-up prior to getting anagrams and finding palindromes.

 Author, Contact Information:
 Amy Ridings, aaridings@gmail.com